C.J. Cron Player Props: Rockies vs. Pirates

-After going 0-for-3 in his last game, C.J.
-Cron and the Colorado Rockies take on the Pittsburgh Pirates (who will start Rich Hill) at 8:40 PM ET on Monday.
+C.J.
+Cron -- 1-for-2 in his last game -- will be in action for the Colorado Rockies versus the Pittsburgh Pirates, with Vince Velasquez on the mound, on April 18 at 8:40 PM ET.

-In his previous game he had a hitless performance (0-for-3) against the Mariners.
+In his previous game he had a one-hit performance (1-for-2) against the Pirates.

 C.J.
 Cron Game Info & Props vs. the Pirates